 Portfolio work may be submitted in the original format.
 The preferred format for time-based work would be Quicktime files, accessible on a Apple computer.
 Other work can be viewed in almost any format, including original formats, drawings, paintings, ceramic work, videos and websites.

-We have an Art Education degree for those who want to teach art in the elementary or secondary school system.
-We have an Art Therapy emphasis through the B.F.A.
-Studio Program.
-We have a minor in Art History that will ready you for Graduate School in Art History, Museum Studies or related work.
+We have a minor in Art History that will ready you for graduate school in Art History, Museum Studies or related work.

 Our student to teacher ratio in class is 25 to 1 at a maximum, with some classes offering as low as a 10 to 1 ratio.
 Students attending a studio class can expect a lower student to teacher ratio in the studio environment.